vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/payments.md

 		}
 	});</pre>

-DMliteelectronicdrumkitbyalesis
-### Paying for an Invoice Without Using a CVV
+## Paying for an Invoice Using an Encrypted CVV

 1. Use the PaymentManager to pay for the invoice: